Quantum discord: Properties

 Quantum discord is an indicator of minimum coherence in one subsystem of a composite quantum system and as such it plays a resource role in interferometric schemes of phase estimation.
 A recent work has identified quantum discord as a resource for quantum cryptography, being able to guarantee the security of quantum key distribution in the complete absence of entanglement.

 Quantum discord is in some ways different from quantum entanglement.
 Quantum discord is more resilient to dissipative environments than is quantum entanglement.
 This has been shown for Markovian environments as well as for non-Markovian environments based on a comparison of the dynamics of discord with that of concurrence, where discord has proven to be more robust.
-It has been shown that, at least for certain models of a qubit pair which is in thermal equilibrium and form an open quantum system in contact with a heat bath, the quantum discord increases with temperature in certain temperature ranges, thus displaying a behaviour that is quite in contrast with that of entanglement, and that furthermore, surprisingly, the classical correlation actually decreases as the quantum discord increases.
+At least for certain models of a qubit pair which is in thermal equilibrium and form an open quantum system in contact with a heat bath, the quantum discord increases with temperature in certain ranges, displaying behavior quite in contrast to that of entanglement, and, surprisingly, the classical correlation actually decreases as the quantum discord increases.
 Nonzero quantum discord can persist even in the limit of one of the subsystems undergoing an infinite acceleration, whereas under this condition the quantum entanglement drops to zero due to the Unruh effect.

 Quantum discord has been studied in quantum many-body systems.
 Its behavior reflects quantum phase transitions and other properties of quantum spin chains and beyond.